Stoneman Douglas players take part in Super Bowl rehearsal

 ”They basically split us up, one side was the Chiefs and the other side was the 49ers,” Stoneman Douglas coach Quentin Short said. ”The smiles I saw on these kids’ faces, the excitement of running out of the tunnels just like the teams will, they were having a blast, man.
 To be on the actual field the Super Bowl is going to be played on, it was awesome.”

 The NFL has used high school players as stand-ins at the Super Bowl rehearsals for some time.
-And when it came time to extend a team an invitation this year, the Miami Dolphins apparently knew which school to ask.
+And when it came time to extend a team an invitation this year, organizers apparently knew which school to ask.
+The Miami Dolphins said Fox, which is airing the game, made the final call.

 ”The Dolphins and the NFL and Fox reached out to us,” Short told The Associated Press. ”They asked us if we’d be interested and obviously I said, `Heck, yeah.’
 There was no way we were turning down this opportunity.”

 Stoneman Douglas has received plenty of support from the South Florida sports community since the shootings two years ago.
-The Miami Heat sent players and coaches to meet with students, the Miami Marlins invited the school’s baseball team to play at Marlins Park, and the Florida Panthers brought the school’s hockey team onto the ice to meet a surprise guest – the Stanley Cup.
+The Miami Heat sent players and coaches to meet with students and other NBA teams have made similar gestures, the Miami Marlins invited the school’s baseball team to play at Marlins Park, the Dolphins have given money and hosted clinics for players and the Florida Panthers brought the school’s hockey team onto the ice to meet a surprise guest – the Stanley Cup.

 Stoneman Douglas quarterback Matthew O’Dowd said he understood the significance of getting the chance to be part of the show on the field where 49ers quarterback Jimmy Garoppolo and Chiefs quarterback Patrick Mahomes will meet on Sunday.